 Logic App Standard: Trigger History Error – InvalidClientTrackingId

-Last week, while trying to customize the Custom tracking ID property of the workflow trigger, we realized that there were no new executions of the workflow.
-While troubleshooting, we surprisingly found out that when we accessed the Trigger history, it was full of errors!
+Last week, while trying to customize the Custom tracking ID property of the workflow trigger, we noticed that there were no new workflow executions.
+While troubleshooting, we unexpectedly found that the Trigger history was full of errors!

-All trigger executions, or almost all ones, failed with the following error code: InvalidClientTrackingId.
+All trigger executions, or almost all of them, failed with the following error code: InvalidClientTrackingId.

 Cause